leiyouxy/3DStemModel/README.md

 Please run Bin\TreePclQtGui.exe to enjoy it.
 High performance graphics card will provide a smooth visual experience.

-Please watch the operation [video](https://raw.githubusercontent.com/leiyouxy/3DStemModel/master/3DStemModelConstructionWithCaption.mp4)  or see the [help](https://raw.githubusercontent.com/leiyouxy/3DStemModel/master/Help.docx) to grasp it.
+Please watch the operation [video](https://raw.githubusercontent.com/leiyouxy/3DStemModel/master/3DStemModelConstructionWithCaption.mp4)  or see the [help](https://raw.githubusercontent.com/leiyouxy/3DStemModel/master/Help.docx) to quickly grasp it.

 If you have any problem, please feel free to contact [us](mailto:leiyou@xynu.edu.cn).